-The Tampa Covenant Homeschoolers two-day grade level classes serve to provide students with a rich teaching and social environment two days each week (Tuesdays and Thursdays), as well as at-home lesson plans and support for three at-home days each week.
+The Tampa Covenant Homeschoolers two-day grade level classes serve to provide students with a rich learning and social environment two days each week (Tuesdays and Thursdays), as well as at-home lesson plans and support for three at-home days each week.
 Hours are from 9 - 1 (Kindergarten) and from 9 - 2 (First Grade, Second Grade, and Third Grade).
 The Two-Day classes are drop-off classes.
 Our school year dates are on the "Important Dates" page.

 - Parents are always welcome in the classroom.

 - We teach children, not curriculum.
 At these young ages, so much of learning is about readiness.
 We aren’t planting a tree.
 We plant a seed, then water it, feed it, nurture it and wait in joyful, unhurried anticipation.
 God has these children exactly where He wants them.
 We rejoice in who and where they are.

 - It is a requirement in two-day classes that we have one parent in the classroom each class day.
 Therefore, parents must plan to spend the day in the classroom at least six (6) times per student throughout the school year.
 Parents must find other arrangements for siblings.
 If we do not have a parent volunteer for any day, class will be cancelled for that day.

 Letter of Intent and Portfolio Evaluation information